paulkienitz/Lugi/README.md

 * The msdos folder only supports Open Watcom with a makefile (another compiler was there in the past but is long gone).
 * The amiga folder only supports Manx Aztec C (sorry, no SAS/C) with a makefile.
 * Finally, the emscripten folder supports emcc with a shell script, which produces a `Lugi.wasm` module accompanied by a `Lugi.js` wrapper.
-There’s also a batch script for those who install emcc in Windows (which is not a practice I would recommend).
+There’s also a batch script for those daring souls who install emcc in Windows.
+This folder also has PHP and SQL scripts for storing high scores on the server.

 Each folder also has an executable in the repo.
 In the case of the windows folder, this was produced with the MSVC script.